Bruceowili/Blockchain-using-python/README.md

 # Blockchain-using-python
-this is an introduction to blockchain using python
+This is an introduction to blockchain using python